dmlc/mshadow/example/neuralnet/README.md

 To run the demo, download  MNIST dataset from: http://yann.lecun.com/exdb/mnist/ unzip all the files into current folder

-and run by  ./nnet cpu or ./nnet gpu
+and run by  ./nnet cpu or ./nnet gpu. ./convnet cpu or ./convnet gpu